In recent years, remote working has been on the rise.

 Providing your remote team with the right feedback is crucially important as it can help them realign with the company goals should they go astray.
 One of the best ways to do this is with regular check-ins.

 There are a few ways you could go about this.
-You can either use the chat platform your company uses or set an appropriate time for you and your team member to do a face-to-face video call.
+You can either use the chat platform your company uses or set an appropriate time for you and your team members to do a face-to-face video call.
 Not only does this help your remote team members get on the same page, but it can also help keep them in the loop of what has been happening in the company.

 7) Provide a way to collaborate

-Organizations should have frameworks, SOPs (standard operating procedures) and guidelines that help ensure their remote teams can work collaboratively and effectively while performing to a high standard.
+Organizations should have frameworks, SOPs (standard operating procedures), and guidelines that help ensure their remote teams can work collaboratively and effectively while performing to a high standard.

 This can be a combination of previous best practices mentioned, such as: clarifying what the company goals are and how to communicate them, how information is shared, and which tools are used for collaborating with team members.
 If the team fully understands how they can collaborate, it can help them work much more efficiently.